Dockerfile with multi-layer dependencies using uv and pyproject.toml

 uv sync

-file that locks the dependencies of the project.
+This command will also create an auto-generated uv.lock file that locks the dependencies of the project.
 This is super useful to ensure that the dependencies and sub-dependencies are the same across different machines.

 The

-will automatically download it for immediate and future use without any input from the user.
+requires-pythonfield specifies the Python version that the project should run on, which will be picked up automatically byuvto generate the virtual environment.
+If the specific version does not exist on the machine,uvwill automatically download it for immediate and future use without any input from the user.
 Very handy!

-However, this structure raises 2 obvious questions that affect the project’s Dockerfile
+However, this structure raises 2 obvious questions that affect the project’s Dockerfile:

 - If we make unrelated changes to

-, such as updating the project name or version, how can we avoid invalidating the whole layer? - How can we adapt a multi-layer structure with one single
+pyproject.toml, such as updating the project name or version, how can we avoid invalidating the whole layer? - How can we adapt a multi-layer structure with one single

-file instead of multiple requirements files?
+pyproject.tomlfile instead of multiple requirements files?

 We will try to answer these questions in the following sections.